wreckbeck/book-review-site/README.md

     - Center all the text of the main content (excluding content in header and footer elements)
     - Round the corners of the site maintainer image

-When you are finished review your changes with your seat squad.
+When you are finished, consider reviewing your changes with a classmate.

 ## Extensions
-- Create another page for a book you have found useful and link it into the navigation of the site
+- Create another page for a book you have found useful and link it in the navigation of the site
 - Import a new font from [Google Fonts](https://fonts.google.com/) to apply to heading elements